Insurance Agency M&A: How Brokers Overcharge

 Q: How much will I actually net after taxes and fees?

 A: On a $2M traditional brokered sale: roughly $100K-$200K in broker fees, 20-23.8% federal capital gains plus state tax on the remainder, and any earnout or holdback risk.
-Seller carryback changes that math materially via installment-sale treatment — run it in our seller strategy tool.
+Seller carryback changes that math materially via installment-sale treatment, run it in our seller strategy tool.

 Sources & References

-- OPTIS Partners — 2024 M&A Report — Deal counts, top buyers, market trends
+- OPTIS Partners: 2024 M&A Report

-- Sica Fletcher — About — #1 S&P-ranked advisor, $18B+ in transactions
+- Sica Fletcher: #1 S&P-ranked advisor, $18B+ in transactions

-List your agency now — Standard tier is $299/month with no commission at close.
+List your agency now Standard tier is $299/month with no commission at close.